 1098-T Tax Form

-In accordance with federal law, Case Western Reserve University annually reports qualified tuition and eligible expenses billed to US citizen and permanent resident students during the tax year.
+In accordance with federal law, Case Western Reserve University annually reports qualified tuition and related expenses billed to U.S. citizen and permanent resident students during the tax year.
 This form is made available to you electronically through SIS.
-Students who chose not to receive their form electronically will be mailed the tax return before February 1, 2018.
+Students who chose not to receive their form electronically will be mailed the tax return by January 31st.

 Although CWRU does not require that students provide their Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) upon registration, in order for the university to fully comply with its tax reporting responsibility, it should have each student’s current, correct SSN or ITIN for insertion in the 1098-T.

-If you or someone who claims you as a dependent plan to deduct your educational expenses this year and your SSN or ITIN is not already in your SIS file, complete a CWRU Form W-9S (Social Security/Taxpayer Identification Number Form) and send it to the Office of the University Registrar by fax at 216.368.8711 or by mail to
+If you, or someone who claims you as a dependent, plan to deduct your educational expenses this year and your SSN or ITIN is not already in your SIS file, complete a CWRU Form W-9S.

 Change of Residency Status

 Students whose citizenship status has changed during the year should report their change of status to the University Registrar or International Student Services.
 If the change resulted in the acquisition of a U.S. SSN or ITIN, you should also complete and submit a CWRU Form W-9S.

 - Click the "Finances" tile on the Student Home and then the "Tuition Tax Form" tile.

 - Click the desired tax year to access a PDF version of the 1098-T form.